alexgolec/tda-api/docs/streaming.rst

 Streaming Client
 ================

-A minimally-opinionated wapper around the
+A wapper around the
-`TD Ameritrade Streaming API <https://developer.tdameritrade.com/content/streaming-data>`__.
-This API is a websockets-based that provides to up-to-the-second data on market activity.
-Most impressively, it allows (apparently truncated) Level Two data for all major markets for equities, options, and futures.
+`TD Ameritrade Streaming API <https://developer.tdameritrade.com/content/ streaming-data>`__.
+This API is a websockets-based streaming API that provides to up-to-the-second data on market activity.
+Most impressively, it provides realtime data, including Level Two and time of sale data for major equities, options, and futures exchanges.

 Here's an example of how you can receive book snapshots of ``GOOG`` (note if you run this outside regular trading hours you may not see anything):